Andrea Isufaj

 Andrea Isufaj (born 21 November 1999) is an Italian football player of Albanian descent.
-He plays for Ambrosiana.

 Club career

 He made his Serie C debut for Lucchese on 16 September 2018 in a game against Arezzo.

 On 11 September 2020 he signed a 2-year contract with Paganese.
 His Paganese contract was terminated by mutual consent on 1 February 2021.

 On 10 February 2021, he joined Serie D club Ambrosiana.